 The hotel has an outdoor pool and a hot tub, and guests can enjoy the beach just a few steps away.
-The rooms Waikiki Beachcomber by Outrigger is another great hotel option in Waikiki.
+The rooms at Waikiki Beachcomber by Outrigger are another great hotel option in Waikiki.

 This hotel is right on the beach, so you can enjoy stunning ocean views from your room.